Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 The root hairs can gather moisture from the humid air under the dome, so they have no reason to force themselves into the soil.

-If you want to see more examples of root hairs or mold issues, click this link to see an article.
+If you want more examples of root hairs or mold issues, click this link for an article.

 If you use grow mats, you’ll see the same thing even if you add weight to the top of the seeds.

 Also, the microgreens take longer to reach this stage when under the dome.
-However, conditions are perfect for growing, so why rush it.
-Instead of 2-days, it might take 4 or 5-days.
+However, conditions are perfect for growing, so why rush it?
+Instead of 2 days, it might take four or 5-days.
 Either way, when they look like those above, they are ready to go under the lights.

 The root hairs will disappear soon after the dome is removed.

 Do You Have a Pinterest Microgreen Board?